christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC and their base of operation was on the Bosphorus river.

+Western Rome in Italy was a phantom empire invented by the Vatican.
+Western Rome was built during the Renaissance period.
+The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus.

+Jesus in the bible was a cipher, or an avatar, for members of the Bosphoran royal family.
+Asander, king of Bosphorus (Julius Caesars real identity), and his descendants Izates II, king of Adiabene ("Iza" = Avestan root for "serpent" (cognate with Scythian Aži) + "-tes" = "given by," as in Mithradates = "Given by Mithra".
+This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian)), and Tiberius Julius Sauromates II, took on the role.

-Julius Caesar was Ptolemy XI Alexander II, Cleopatra's uncle, and he also took on the regional aliases of Asander, king of Bosphorus, among numerous other aliases.
+Asander, king of Bosphorus aka Julius Caesar was also Ptolemy XI Alexander II, Cleopatra's uncle, but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark Antony the Neos-Dionysos was either Ptolemy of Cyprus, a brother of Cleopatra's father Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?)) the Neos Dionysos aka Polemon (Polemos ->